What it is and why it matters

 AI provides virtual shopping capabilities that offer personalized recommendations and discuss purchase options with the consumer.
 Stock management and site layout technologies will also be improved with AI.

-AI can analyze factory IoT data as it streams from connected equipment to forecast expected load and demand using recurrent networks, a specific type of deep learning network used with sequence data.
+AI can analyse factory IoT data as it streams from connected equipment to forecast expected load and demand using recurrent networks, a specific type of deep learning network used with sequence data.

 Artificial Intelligence enhances the speed, precision and effectiveness of human efforts.
 In financial institutions, AI techniques can be used to identify which transactions are likely to be fraudulent, adopt fast and accurate credit scoring, as well as automate manually intense data management tasks.